solidc0re/solidcore-scripts/README.md

 - test uninstall process thoroughly
 - implement improvements to the USBGuard config
 - continue work on developing `-test` flag
-- consider switch from updating GRUB parameters to using `rpm-ostree kargs`

 # Instructions
 > [!NOTE]